green teaching tiny tots header

 • This is an activity that can be done by three year olds however I have even done this activity with fourth graders.
 As the children get older they create more complex pictures and are encouraged to add details like pumpkins, bats, a full moon.
 Other Halloween subjects that children have selected to draw are pumpkin patches and black cats.

-• Even if you don't celebrate Halloween, this is a great toddler activity using any subject matter.
+• For children or schools which don't celebrate Halloween, this is a great activity using any subject matter.
 Fill in with the chalk to create a neat effect.